Ashton Gate (stadium): Current stands

-The West Stand was completed in time for the start of the 2016–17 season and renamed The Lansdown Stand in honour of the majority shareholder, Stephen Lansdown, who funded the Ashton Gate redevelopment.
-The stand marked the completion of the redevelopment of Ashton Gate.
-It is the largest in the stadium, with a capacity of 11,000.
-It has two tiers and is equipped with multiple executive boxes.
+Originally earmarked the "West Stand", this structure was completed in time for the start of the 2016–17 season and was immediately renamed The Lansdown Stand in honour of the majority shareholder, Stephen Lansdown, who funded the Ashton Gate redevelopment.
+The stand marked the completion of the modern redevelopment of Ashton Gate.
+It is the largest in the stadium, with a capacity of 9,506.

+The stand has two tiers, accommodating 4,801 seats on the bottom and 4,371 seats on the top.
+The two levels are separated by a central area equipped with eighteen executive boxes.
 The roof is covered in solar panels to provide a renewable energy source to power the entire stadium.

-The stand houses the tunnel, team benches, and beneath the stand are the changing rooms and offices.
+The Lansdown Stand houses the tunnel, team benches and TV gantry, whilst beneath the main seating areas are the changing rooms and offices.
 Three blocks of the upper tier of the Lansdown stand are designated as a family area for football matches, and one block of the lower tier is designated as the family area for rugby matches.